Bromsgrove (UK Parliament constituency): Boundaries

 1950–1974: The Urban Districts of Bromsgrove and Redditch, and the Rural District of Bromsgrove.
 The constituency was renamed Bromsgrove and Redditch in 1974, but the boundaries remained unchanged until 1983.

 1983–present: The District of Bromsgrove.

+The 2023 review of Westminster constituencies left the boundaries unchanged.

 The constituency covers the same area as Bromsgrove District Council in north Worcestershire, with twenty civil parishes, although the town of Bromsgrove itself is unparished.
 It includes the villages of Alvechurch, Barnt Green, Belbroughton, Blackwell, Clent, Cofton Hackett, Hagley, Hollywood, Lickey, Marlbrook, Rubery, Tardebigge, and Wythall.